Here are five ways to utilize experiences to enhance your business, connect to your brand, become more human-centric, and ultimately thrive.

 Increase Your Sales

-While there are many indirect benefits to hosting an event, there can also be a direct impact to your bottom line.
+While there are many indirect benefits to hosting an event, there can also be a direct impact on your bottom line.
 The Atlanta Hawks, an NBA team, was struggling to build their fan base.
 A sporting event is an experience in its own right, but mix relationships into it and it can take on a whole new meaning.
 By creating a “Tinder Night” experience, the Atlanta Hawks attracted an audience that might not typically purchase basketball tickets, gaining future fans in the process.
-You can also take a few pointers from Harley-Davidson.
-One of the few brands where customers are loyal enough to tattoo the logo on their body, Harley-Davidson has taken the experience beyond simply selling motorcycles.
-The Harley-Davidson Museum offers everything from special exhibits, a themed bar and restaurant, merchandise and apparel, and it even serves as a special event venue for private parties.

 Live Your Core Values

 Macy’s is a well-known retailer that makes their objective clear – they stand for fashion and for giving back.
 Combining these themes into one experience, Macy’s created the “Front Row” fashion show.
 Whether you sit front row at the show, or in front of your TV screen, you are immersed in the experience.
 Live music, energetic dancing, a celebrity audience, and ticket sales benefit Macy’s favorite causes.
 The fashion show is much more than models walking up and down a runway.
 Social interaction makes it possible to purchase the clothing (online or via mobile app) literally as it steps into the spotlight, making active participants out of normally passive onlookers.
 Living out your core values through experiences exemplifies the company’s purpose, both internally and externally, which ultimately aligns employees and attracts like-minded customers.